 Use three M3 screws and three M3 low profile nuts to attach a 90 degree Meccano piece onto the acrylic robotic hand.
 Secure two ¼” screw threads with four ¼” nuts and two ¼” lock spacers onto the Meccano part to build the robotic arm.

 Build the base box.
 Laser cut the attached file “box” out of a ¼” acrylic sheet.
 We built our box with black and clear acrylic, but you can use whatever you like.
 Glue the acrylic pieces with acrylic glue to build the base box as seen in the image gallery.
 Note: make sure not to glue the top lid to the other parts of the box.
 We will screw the top lid down onto the box later.

 Place the circuit inside the box.
 Place the acrylic switch extension on the little black switch on the power module.
 Then place it at the side of the box, so that the switch extension sticks out through the small hole in the side.
 Then plug in some juice.
 You can use a battery, but we suggest plugging a power adapter into the wall.
 Also, make sure you leave enough space in the center of the box because we will secure the robotic hand there in the next step.

 Lock the robotic hand to the box by inserting the two screw threads through the two holes on both the top and the bottom lids of the acrylic box.
 Secure them with two lock nuts from the bottom.

-Make the interactive glove (refer to the circuit in the image gallery).
+Make the interactive glove (refer to the circuit diagram above.
+Note: the LED modules are optional.
+They help let you know if you are accidentally triggering a bend sensor).
 Organize the circuit nicely and use velcro shoes to stick the modules onto the glove.

 Now you are done!
 Plug in the power, turn on your robotic hand, put on the glove and turn it on.
 Press the button, and choose your sign at the end of the 3 tones.
 See if you can beat this robotic Watson hand!